Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-As we can see, the `.sindex` is something called `PyGEOSSSTRTreeIndex` object.
-This is something that geopandas prepares automatically for GeoDataFrames and it contains the {term}`spatial index` for our data.
+As we can see, the `.sindex` is something called `SpatialIndex` object.
+This is something that `geopandas` prepares automatically for `GeoDataFrames` and as the name implies, it contains the *{term}`spatial index`* for our data.
 A spatial index is a special data structure that allows for efficient querying of spatial data.
-There are many different kind of spatial indices, but geopandas uses a spatial index called R-tree which is a hierarchical, tree-like structure that divides the space into nested, overlapping rectangles and indexes the bounding boxes of each geometry.
+There are many different kind of spatial indices, but `geopandas` uses a spatial index called R-tree which is a hierarchical, tree-like structure that divides the space into nested, overlapping rectangles and indexes the bounding boxes of each geometry.
 The spatial index improves the performance of spatial queries, such as finding all objects that intersect with a given area.
 The `.sjoin()` method takes advantage of the spatial index and is therefore an extremely powerful and makes the queries faster (see Appendix 5 for further details).
 This comes very practical especially when working with large datasets and doing e.g. a point-in-polygon type of queries with millions of point observations.
-Hence, when selecting data based on topological relations, we recommend using `.sjoin()` instead of directly calling `.within()`, `.contains()` or other predicates as we saw previously.
+Hence, when selecting data based on topological relations, we recommend using `.sjoin()` instead of directly calling `.within()`, `.contains()` that come with the `shapely` geometries (as shown previously).
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["question"] -->